offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 ### Void Pointer

 A pointer to the void type means that the type being pointed to is unknown.
 Since the type is unknown, dereferencing a void pointer isn't possible.
-In otherwords, it isn't possible to read or write to the data pointed to by a void * because the underlying type is void / unknown.
+In other words, it isn't possible to read or write to the data pointed to by a void * because the underlying type is void / unknown.

 ```c++
 int x[] { 1, 2, 3, 4, 5, 6, 7, 8, 9 };